ChristophePhillips/CurriculumVitae/myCV.md

 ## Community support

 ### Reviewing and editing
-- Member of several Ph.D. jury evaluation committees
+- Member of several Ph.D. evaluation committees
     - in Belgium: at ULiège (in the Faculty of Applied Sciences, Psychology, and Medicine), University of Ghent (Belgium);
     - abroad: Maastricht University (Netherlands), INRIA (France), University of Birmingham (UK), Kings College London (UK);
 - 2020 - now. member of the Editorial Board for the OA journal ["Aperture"](https://ohbm-aperture.github.io/) driven by [OHBM](https://www.humanbrainmapping.org/);
+- 2021 - now.
+Associate Editor for the journal [Frontiers in Neuroscience - Brain Imaging Methods](https://www.frontiersin.org/journals/all/sections/brain-imaging-methods)
 - 2017 - now. handling Editor for the journal ["Scientific Reports"](https://www.nature.com/srep/).
 - Article reviewing for several journal such as NeuroImage, Human Brain Mapping, Frontiers in Neuroscience, Scientific Reports,...
 - Grant reviewing for
+    - the University of Strasbourg’s “Initiative of Excellence”, for the “Interdisciplinary Thematic Institutes” (ITI) call (2019).
     - European Commission, H2020, [Marie Skłodowska-Curie Actions Individual Fellowships (MSCA-IF)](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en) call in 2020.
     - [Cluster for Individualized Immune Intervention (Ci3)](https://ci-3.de/), [Digital Enterprise Innovations for Bioimaging, Biosensing and Biobanking Industries (DIGI-B-CUBE)](https://ci-3.de/digibcube/) call (2019-2022).
+- Abstract and symposium reviewing for the [Organization for Human Brain Mapping (OHBM)](https://www.humanbrainmapping.org/) annual meetings.

 ### Service to the community:
 - 2018 - 2021.
-Ad hoc member of the “Program Committee”, Organization for Human Brain Mapping.
+Ad hoc member of the “Program Committee”, [Organization for Human Brain Mapping](https://www.humanbrainmapping.org/): keynote speakers, symposium and oral sessions selection.
 - 2017 - now.
-Board member of the “Belgian Society for Neuroscience”.
+Board member of the [“Belgian Society for Neuroscience”](https://bsn.ulb.be/).
 - 2016 - now.
 Representative of the GIGA scientific staff on the ["Conseil du Corps Scientifique"](http://labos.ulg.ac.be/ccs/), ULiège.
-- *De facto* member of the Faculty Council, Faculty of Applied Sciences, ULiège.
+- *de facto* member of the Academic Council, Faculty of Applied Sciences, ULiège.
-- Former member of several commissions for the designation of new Academics, Faculty of Applied Sciences, ULiège.
+- former member of several commissions for the designation of new Academics, [Faculty of Applied Sciences](https://www.facsa.uliege.be/), ULiège.
 - 2017 - 2018.
 Member of the “Communication Committee”, Organization for Human Brain Mapping.